PhotoPay/ppcloud-ios/README.md

 	// Obtain document object for given index path PPDocument *document = [self itemForIndexPath:indexPath];

-By default, this PPDocumentsTableDataSource object will automatically create one Table view section, and documents will be placed in this object sorted from the newest to the oldest.
+By default, this PPDocumentsTableDataSource object will automatically create two Table view sections.
+One for uploading documents, and the other for documents which are received by PhotoPayCloud server.
+Documents are sorted from the newest to the oldest.
 This behaviour can be overridden, but we'll cover that later.

 After your Documents table data source was created, you can initialize UITableView object.
-For example, your viewDidLoad: and viewDidUnload: methods might look like this:
+For example, your UIViewController initialization methods  might look like this:

 	- (void)viewDidLoad {
    		[super viewDidLoad];